17 Places to See Cherry Blossoms in Berlin

 The trees are along the northern end of Schwedter Str, so it’s several blocks from major transport.
 I think the best way to get here is to make your way to the S&U Schönhauser Allee station, walk south on Schönhauser Allee, turn right on Gleimstr and walk west for a few minutes until you reach Schwedter Str.

 Once you reach the northern end of Schwedter Str, you’ll see an interesting pedestrian bridge.
-You can actually walk across the bridge and make your way over to the Bornholmer Str cherry blossoms, although they aren’t always in bloom at the exact same time.
+You can actually walk across the bridge and make your way over to the Bornholmer Str cherry blossoms, although they’re often NOT in bloom at the exact same time.

 Botanical Gardens